We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 We’ve driven well over 150,000 miles (and counting) with dozens of bike racks over the past 20 years.
 In addition to our vast experience, we consider the overall ease of use, durability, features, weight, and price for our top bike rack picks.

-Best Overall Hitch Mount Bike Rack
+Best Overall Hitch Bike Rack

 Thule T2 Pro XTR